 The Samurai

-For Endo, this skeleton must’ve compelled him to provide the right flesh and blood.
-Through his prose it's clear he spent considerable time working out each detail and contemplating the intentions and motivations of the characters and countries in play.
-The story also explores missionary work as a precondition for international trade (for Catholics, not Protestants), the rivalry and animosity between Franciscans and Jesuits, the hardships of sea travel, and methods of torture and killing used in Japan to humiliate and terrify Christians.
-The novel is also interesting for its depiction of Luis Sotelo (the Franciscan friar on which one character is based) and Christianity in the Tohoku region.
+For Endo, this sparse historical record must have compelled him to supply the flesh and blood.
+Through his prose, it’s clear he spent considerable time working out the details and contemplating the intentions and motivations of the characters and the countries involved.
+The story also explores missionary work as a precondition for international trade (for Catholics, not Protestants), the rivalry and animosity between Franciscans and Jesuits, the hardships of sea travel, and the methods of torture and execution used in Japan to humiliate and terrify Christians.
+The novel is also interesting for its depiction of Luis Sotelo (the Franciscan friar on whom one character is based) and of Christianity in the Tohoku region.

 As an aside, I found this amusing… An excerpt from a 1982 article by Julian Moynahan, writing about Endo and The Samurai for The New York Times: